-Water covers approximately 71 % of the Earth's surface.
-Modern technologies introduce new methods to monitor the bodies of water, for example, pollution monitoring and detection.
-Underwater data-gathering techniques require exploring the water environment, which can be most effectively performed by underwater acoustic sensor networks (UWASNs).
+Water covers approximately 71 % of the surface of the Earth.
+Modern technologies introduce new methods to monitor the body of water, for example pollution monitoring and detection.
+Underwater data gathering techniques require exploring the water environment, which can be most effectively performed by underwater acoustic sensor networks (UWASNs).
 Applications developed for the UWASNs can record underwater climate, detect and control water pollution, monitor marine biology, discover natural resources, detect pipeline leakages, monitor and locate underwater intruders, perform strategic surveillance, and so on.